chezou/Mykytea-python/README.md

 2011/07/15 chezou

-Mykytea-ruby is a ruby wrapper module for KyTea, a general text analysis toolkit.
+Mykytea-python is a python wrapper module for KyTea, a general text analysis toolkit.
 KyTea is developed by KyTea Development Team

 Detailed information of KyTea can be found at